 Tucson's Outdoor Living and Natural Beauty

-No matter where you decide to live in Tucson, you'll be guaranteed a view of the mountains in every direction, 350-plus days of sunshine, vivid sunsets and wide-open spaces.
-Tucson's incomparable weather can best be embraced with an outing at one of the nearby parks.
+No matter where you live in Tucson, you'll have a view of the mountains in every direction, 350-plus days of sunshine, vivid sunsets and wide-open spaces.
+Tucson's weather can best be embraced at one of the nearby parks.
 Here are our picks for the best places to hike in Tucson:

 Tucson also boasts numerous dog-friendly restaurants, dog parks and hiking trails, including Agua Caliente Park on the northeast side of town and Rillito River Park Trail, which offers water fountains at each intersection along the trail.